jefflessard/ch34x/README.md

 **Notes:**
 - **CMD_SPI_STREAM only transfers data.** All SPI bus configuration (chip select, clock polarity, direction, 3-wire mode) must be set via UIO_STM_DIR and UIO_STM_OUT before each transfer phase.
 - **The output and direction settings of GPIO[0:5] are not changed by SPI stream commands.** They must be managed explicitly by the host.
+- Data bytes are transferred using lowest significant bit (LSB) first format.

 ---